flame-engine/flame/doc/flame/rendering/images.md

 ```

 As you can see, two versions of composing image are available.
 Use `ImageComposition.compose()` for
-old async approach.
-Or switch to new `ImageComposition.composeSync()` function to rasterize the
+the async approach.
+Or use the new `ImageComposition.composeSync()` function to rasterize the
 image into GPU context using benefits of `Picture.toImageSync` function.

 **Note:** Composing images is expensive, we do not recommend you run this every tick as it affect